oboluscrypto/eos-cronjobs/README.md

 ```
 cleos push action jobservice rmalljobs '["mycontract"]' -p mycontract@active
 ```
-With rmjob you can also delete a specific job.
+With `rmjob` you can also delete a specific job by jobid.

 ## Debug switch.